mortezasaki/ar-ngxrealip/README.md

 [ArvanCloud CDN Edge Servers IPs](https://www.arvancloud.com/fa/ips.txt)

 ## How to use - Easy to use
 Just run bash script as a root user.
-Script create a new file that contains Arvancloud IP's and a add create a cron job to update ip's every day.
+Script create a new file that contains Arvancloud IP's and create a cron job to update ip's every day.
 ```console
 sudo sh ar-ngxrealip.sh
 ```